SubzeV/Train-Sim-Screens/README.md

 Train simulator screens is a small project to make simulations of the screens that are used in real trains from train simulator in order to use these on a physical train simulator.

 ## All current WIP & functioning train screens:
+* Universal display
-* TGV Classique (using debug menu only, no speed display)
+* TGV Classique
-* TGV POS / Thalys (using debug menu only, no speed display)
+* TGV POS / Thalys

 ## All coming soon train screens:
-* Universal display
 * ICE